MaTriXy/Glass-Notifications/README.md

 * This app will uses my [IntentTunnel](https://github.com/TheMasterBaron/Glass-IntentTunnel/) project for communication from the phone to Glass.
 IntentTunnel is a Intent router that handles bluetooth communications for multiple applications using a single bluetooth connection.

 In Android 4.3, they introduced the option to capure notifications.
 This is how Glass-Notifications will be able to forward your notificaitons to Glass
-Goto Settings->Security->Notification Access and enable NotificationToGlass.
+Goto Settings->Security->Notification Access and enable Glass-Notifications.

 ![Screenshot](https://github.com/TheMasterBaron/Glass-Notifications/blob/master/screenshots/phone-notification-access.png?raw=true)